Nexmo/nexmo-developer/_documentation/client-sdk/in-app-voice/contact-center-overview.md

 ]
 ```

-The NCCO that will be executed to connect to `Joe` is very similar, except for the user name.
+The NCCO that will be executed to connect to `Joe` is similar, except for the user name.

 #### Save the new NCCO, and try it out!

-1. Run two different instances of your client side app, on two emulators, devices or browser tabs.
+1. Run two different instances of your client-side app, on two emulators, devices or browser tabs.
 2. Log in as `Jane` in one instance, and log in as `Joe` on the other instance.
-3. On another phone device, call the Nexmo number assigned to your Nexmo application.
+3. On another phone, call the Nexmo number assigned to your Nexmo application.
 4. On the phone call, press the digit of the agent you want to connect to.
-5. Recieve the call on the client app, of the agent you asked to be connected to.
+5. Receive the call on the client app, of the agent you asked to be connected to.

 ### 3.4.
 Custom NCCO

 You are encouraged to explore more [NCCO capabilities](/voice/voice-api/ncco-reference), and update the sample NCCOs used above, by clicking on the `Custom` button.

 ## Wrap Up